partofthething/infopanel/README.rst

 Using it
 --------
 To use it you need to set up a configuration file that describes the screen, data sources, and various sprites, scenes (collections of sprites), and modes (sets of scenes).
+If you have a MQTT server for command and control you can point to it.
+Otherwise, skip that section.

 .. code:: yaml

     mqtt:
-      broker: test.com
+      broker: yourserver.com
       port: 8883
       client_id: screen
       keepalive: 60